Earth and Atmospheric Science

 The test for oxygen uses a glowing splint, which is inserted into a container of the gas.
 If the flame reignites, then oxygen is present.

 Greenhouse gases in the atmosphere maintain temperatures on Earth high enough to support life.
 Water vapour, carbon dioxide and methane are all greenhouse gases.
-They allow radiation from the sun to pass
+They absorb heat radiated from

 As the levels of carbon dioxide have increased, the average temperature of the Earth's surface has also risen.
-Whilst there is a strong correlation between the two, correlation doesn't necessarily mean there is a link between the two.
+Whilst there is a strong correlation between the two, correlation doesn't necessarily mean there is a causal link (one thing causes the other) between the two.

 Scientists have been able to show in the lab that carbon dioxide absorbs infrared ratiation, and satellites have been able to show that as carbon dioxide levels have increased - less infrared radiation has left the Earth's atmosphere.